LegendNed/setup-guide/Linux/README.md

 `$ psql`

-You should see a screen that looks like this (with your username instead of 'Harriet')

-Type:
+Now type:

 `ALTER USER username WITH PASSWORD 'mysecretword123';`

-Instead of **username** type your Ubuntu username and instead of 'mysecretword123' choose your own password and be sure to wrap it in quotation marks.
+BUT Instead of **username** type your Ubuntu username and instead of 'mysecretword123' choose your own password and be sure to wrap it in quotation marks.
 Use a simple password like 'password'.
 DONT USE YOUR LOGIN PASSWORD!

 You can exit out of psql by typing `\q`